-(% of Teachers Receiving an Effectiveness Rating of Distinguished; % of Teachers Receiving an Observation Score of Distinguished in Instruction)
+(% of Teachers Receiving an Overall Observation Score of Distinguished; % of Teachers Receiving an Observation Score of Distinguished in Instruction)

-- The SPR includes two metrics regarding educator effectiveness ratings: the percentage of teachers who receive an overall effectiveness rating of Distinguished, and the percentage of teachers who receive an effectiveness rating of Distinguished in the Instruction domain. - While these metrics are displayed in the SPR, they do not count towards the overall SPR score for several reasons.
-For example, district-wide normalization of observation scoring has not yet occurred, meaning that scores can vary because of differences in how observers rate teachers. - Teachers' observation data comes from the most recent year in which the teacher received at least one formal observation. - This metric applies to all District schools.
+- The SPR includes two metrics regarding educator effectiveness ratings: the percentage of teachers who receive an overall observation rating of Distinguished, and the percentage of teachers who receive an observation rating of Distinguished in the Instruction domain. - While these metrics are displayed in the SPR, they do not count towards the overall SPR score for several reasons.
+For example, district-wide normalization of observation scoring has not yet occurred, meaning that scores can vary because of differences in how observers rate teachers. - This metric applies to all District schools.
 However, each school receives only one rate for each metric.
 If a school serves multiple report types, both reports receive the same rates. - Charter schools are not eligible for this metric because they utilize their own evaluation systems.